jneem/jekyll-now/_posts/tikz/merge.md

 b3 c4
 ```

-## But how do I work with a dagle?
+## Working with digles.

-By generalizing files to dagles, we got a very nice benefit: every pair of
+By generalizing files to digles, we got a very nice benefit: every pair of
 patches has a (unique) perfect merge, and we can compute it easily.
 But
 there's an obvious flaw: all the tools that we use (editors, compilers, etc.)
-work on files, not dagles.
+work on files, not digles.
 This is where the
 [paper](https://arxiv.org/abs/1311.3903) leaves us, but there is an easy solution:
 whenever a merge results in something that isn't a file, just make
 a new patch that turns it into a file.
 We'll call this *flattening*,